babel/website/docs/v8-migration.md

 - Remove `allowDeclareFields` option ([#12457](https://github.com/babel/babel/pull/12457))

-  **Migration**: Remove the option from your config.
-You will probably be fine with the new behaviour.
+  **Migration**: Remove the option from your config, since it's now enabled by default.
 Previously `allowDeclareFields` enables transforming the `declare` syntax introduced in Flow 0.120.0, in Babel 8 we support the syntax without such a flag.
 See also the [compilation changes](#compilation-change-flow) section.

 - Type check input options ([#12460](https://github.com/babel/babel/pull/12460))